0aleksandar0/myPostModal/README.md

 # myPostModal
- a component template with useState module from react to create slick textareas
+ a template with useState module from react to create slick textareas